EmaMaker/emamaker.github.io/events/romecup2024.md

 league: mainly we had to overhaul the playing fields, but we also got to be referees for all the matches.
 Our other job, at the FabLab, with the wise direction and precious help of our friend Daniele Vigo (which is responsible for everything FabLab) was also to overhaul the
 	 playing fields of other categories: the Rescue Line and the Explorer.

-I'd like to write about how we rebuilt the playing fields for all the competitions, what our objectives where, the design choices and a retrospect on their effectiveness.
-Most of my work went into the Explorer playfield.
+I'd like to write
+about how we rebuilt the playfields for all the categories in the competition, what our objectives where, the design choices and a retrospect on their effectiveness.
+Most of my work went into the Explorer playfield, so I will focus on that in this post.

 ## Soccer